-Abstract submission for posters only is available until 9am Monday 21 August (Australian Eastern standard time).
+Abstract submission for posters only has been extended until 9am Monday 21 August (Australian Eastern standard time).

 The TropAg2017 Committee welcomes submissions for poster presentations across six themes of the Conference.
 All successful submissions will be published in the TropAg2017 Abstract Book.
 The TropAg2017 publication partner, Frontiers, will publish all TropAg2017 accepted abstracts according to the abstract theme.
 Frontiers is a community routed open-access publisher, covering more than 450 specialties across academia.

 Please ensure you have read the submission instructions and guidelines before submitting an abstract below.